-Throughout 2024, the State of the Bible research team will be presenting a new set of findings from our January 2024 national survey.
-Each month from April through December we will release a new chapter focusing on key aspects of America's relationship with the Bible, faith, and the church.
-Here are some of the stories we will be releasing in the coming months:
+Throughout 2024, the State of the Bible research team reported on the findings from our January 2024 national survey.
+Each month from April through December we released a new chapter focusing on key aspects of America's relationship with the Bible, faith, and the church.
+These are the stories you will find in this final edition of the 2024 report.